MchainNetwork/cosmos-awesome/README.md

 ### Staking Platforms

 - [Quicksilver](https://quicksilver.zone/) - Liquid stake your Cosmos assets with any preferred validator, earn staking APY, and receive qASSETs for various financial activities while retaining governance rights on the native chain.
+- [Stride Zone](https://www.stride.zone/) - Receive stTokens when you stake, which can be freely traded and redeemed at any time to receive your original tokens plus staking rewards.

 ### Trading Platforms